cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ...Swizzle<kSwizzle, 3, 3>{}...;
 ```

 Yeah, me neither.
-But, for `kBlockKSmem=32`, we did say that `B=2` because there are only four 8-half columns per row (2 bits).
+For `kBlockKSmem=32`, we said that `B=2` because there are only four 8-half columns per row (2 bits).
 But does it have to be?
 Physical SMEM is just L1 cache and has no concept of a layout--that's purely software.
 We can simply treat each even-odd row pair as one 64-half row by setting `kSwizzle=3`.
-Our `B` bitmask just treats the underlying SMEM as if it were 64 in width again.
+Our `B` bitmask just treats the underlying SMEM as if it were 64 wide again.
 Just like before, each pseudo-row is conflict-free and the tiled layout still extends 8 rows deep for our thread copy.
-I scratched my head for a while thinking that this fixes all the shape problems from earlier, but I imagined that it would break some access pattern somewhere else.
+I scratched my head for a while thinking that this would fix all the shape problems from earlier but break some access pattern somewhere else.
 Like a good engineer, I simply changed `kSwizzle=3` in my code and tested it...and

 ![Testing passed.](tests_pass.png)

-So it seems that having variable `kSwizzle` pattern is not necessary even for smaller hdims.
-We don't need to replicate our physical SMEM layout, we just need the swizzle to do its job, and it does its job just the same with a constant `Swizzle<3,3,3>`.
-So honestly, we found a simplication after clawing at our faces for hours on end--a one line change.
+So it seems that a variable `kSwizzle` pattern isn't necessary, even for smaller hdims.
+We don't need to replicate our physical SMEM layout--we just need the swizzle to do its job, and it does its job just the same with a constant `Swizzle<3,3,3>`.
+Honestly, we found a simplification after clawing at our faces for hours on end--a one line change.
 Worth it.

-> Like the Q and K SMEM copy, the V SMEM Copy is done in its GEMM loop.
-We'll cover this [after we cover softmax](#putting-it-all-together), as we have to compute `S` first.
+> Like the Q and K SMEM copy, the V SMEM copy is done inside its GEMM loop.
+We'll cover this [after we cover softmax](#putting-it-all-together), since we have to compute `S` first.

 ## The Actual Async Copy Strategy
-At this point, we've more than covered how to copy.
-Now, we explain when to copy.
+At this point, we've more than covered *how* to copy.
+Now, let's explain *when* to copy.

-We cover much of the strategy all the way back at the [beginning](#basic-structure), so feel free to take a moment to review.
+We covered much of the strategy all the way back at the [beginning](#basic-structure), so feel free to take a moment to review.

 ### First Up: Q-Tile and K-Tile Prefetch
 The Q tile remains the same throughout the entire thread block, so it's arguably the one that benefits the least from the async copy.
 We can still overlap a small amount of compute before our main loop.
 At the same time, we can fetch our 0th K-tile to prepare for the immediate $QK^T$ once we hit the main loop.